RedSquirrelious/weekly_specials/README.md

 # Weekly Specials
 API for comparison shopping -- weekly specials as seen on local market websites.
-We scrape data; you save time and $.
+We scrape data; you save time/$$.

 ## Problem:
 Limited budget, limited time for shopping